-This is my second year as the school nurse at Science Hall Elementary.
-I have been a registered nurse for 4 years with a background in High Risk Labor and Delivery and Geriatric Home Health.
-I also have a background in EMS and have worked in both non-emergency and emergency ambulance systems since 2004.
+This is my third year as the school nurse at Science Hall Elementary.
+I have been a registered nurse for 5 years with a background in High Risk Labor and Delivery and Geriatric Home Health.
+I also have a background in EMS and worked in both non-emergency and emergency ambulance systems for 10 years.
 My husband and I live here in Kyle with our 2 daughters, one of which is a student here at Science Hall Elementary.
 Although I know this year will have it's challenges, I am excited to see how the Science Hall Suns will SHINE bright!
 I am looking forward to a great year!

 School nursing is a professional registered nursing specialty that involves identification, assessment, prevention, and intervention to remedy or modify students' health needs.
 The nurse's goal is to promote the optimum health of students and the students' abilities to achieve their individual educational goals.

 Nurses monitor required immunizations, perform mandated health screenings, track communicable diseases, plan for emergencies and provide direct care to students.
 Please use the links to the left to learn more about the Hays CISD District Health Services.

 We would like to assure you that medical information about your child is treated as confidential by the nurses and all school staff.
 We do not share information about your child with outside parties nor can we discuss health concerns of any other student with you.

 News from the Nurse

 FREE DENTAL TREATMENT!!!
 St. David's Foundation will be on site beginning Sept.
 7th to provide FREE dental treatment to students K-5.
 Please see the flyer and consent forms that will be sent home the first week of school.
 Please return the consent for EVEN if you do not wish for the treatment.